 Regularization

 An interactive companion to the Konstanz 2026 lecture.
-Move the sliders.
+Each section is paired with a live demonstration; adjust the controls to explore.

 1. The data-generating process